Lemon2311/IoTFleet.js/README.md

 - Easy integration with JS libraries like the ones from npm
 - The esp32 c++ async restfull API can be used with any language, and actively supports digital/analog IO
 - There is also a ui located inside the IO.ui folder that ca be used to control digital/analog IO
-- The js library itself activelly supports digital & analog IO
+- Actively supports digital & analog IO

 ## Software Requirements
 * Platform.io // to upload the main.cpp file to the esp32. * Note: Platform.io automatically downloads the EspAsyncWebServer library, when using something else to upload the server code to the esp32 the library needs to be installed.